 Recycling all your plastic, glass, cans and paper would be a good start.

 Bernard Preston, that's me! is a semi-retired chiropractor with a passion for better health; that means less medication, better food, and more exercise; and making swarming bee traps for natural honey as a sweetener.
 It has a low glycemic index unlike sugar.

 It's no coincidence that neither Helen nor I take any medication at all, except if the very occasional acute crisis, have regular chiropractic adjustments, grow our own vegetables and relish gardening for exercise; building compost heaps beats pumping iron.
 You have something to show for all your hard work.

 And once a year, I'm putting up swarming bee traps to add a colony or two to our apiary, or helping others get started.

 We never have difficulty with Christmas presents; a few bottles of Bernard Preston's honey always brings a smile of appreciation; no white elephants from our home.

 Did you find this page useful?
-Then perhaps forward SWARMING BEE TRAPS to a fellow bookworm.
+Then perhaps forward this to a fellow bookworm.